-Sopharma AD (the parent company) is a business entity registered in Bulgaria with a seat and registered management address: Sofia, 16, Iliensko Shousse St.
+"Sopharma" AD (the parent company) is a business entity registered in Bulgaria with a seat and registered management address: Sofia, 16, Iliensko Shousse Str.

-The Company was registered with court on 15 November 1991 by Decision No 1/1991 of Sofia City Court.
+The Company obtained a court registration on 15 November 1991 with Decision No 1/1991 of Sofia City Court.